-1. Which of the followir used by you?
-(Check ye used.)
-SOURCE below require ements that you a hiring 3.
-Describe below any other practices or actions that you take which show that you hire, train and promote employees without discrimination.
+1. Which of the following recruitment sources are used by you?
+(Check yes or no and report percentage used.) ck (X) any of the listed ements that you 3.
+Describe below any other practices or actions that you take which show that you hire, train and promote employees without

+SOURCE YES NO % of applicants provided by source use as qualific a hiring cation. discrimination.

 State Employment Service Work Experience

 Private Employment Agencies Ability to Speak or Write English

 Schools and Colleges Written Tests

 Newspaper Advertisements High School Diploma

 Walk Ins College Degree

 Present Employees Union Membership

 Labor Organizations Personal recommendation

 Minority/Community Organizations Height or weight

 Other (please identify) Car Ownership

 Arrest Record

 Wage Garnishments